 Enjoy a picnic, take a stroll, go swimming, stay overnight and learn about marine life.

-Key objects and landmarks have been awoken at Headland Park including Chowder Bay… and they’re eager to have a conversation with you!
-Look out for the clay-red "Hello" signs to kickstart a lively and informative conversation.
+Look out for the clay-red "Hello" signs to speak directly to iconic objects about their incredible stories OR have your visitor questions answered by our talking animals.
 Plus: Stick around to the end of any conversation to find out how you can win a Cockatoo Island camping voucher worth up to $109 (T&Cs apply).

 Seeking an outdoor experience that showcases the natural splendour of Sydney Harbour?
 Located at picturesque Chowder Bay, the Land’s Edge Foundation offers harbourside accommodation, guided group tours and curriculum-based field studies to adventure-seeking families, schools and community groups.
 In late 2023, the foundation expanded their offering with the launch of Saltwater School – a not-for-profit education centre offering private tours, seasonal activities for families and gear hire (kayaks, paddle boards, snorkelling).